1.

 where people can have weekly contact with native speakers of English.
 Miharu

-is the ONLY town in Fukushima Prefecture
+WAS the ONLY town in Fukushima Prefecture

 that offered 16 hours of English conversation a week (7 adult classes, 4 elementary classes, 4 preschool classes, and 1 jr.